Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Numerical solution of the configurational entropy and first passage time

 \subsection{Biasing the entropy calculation: The staircase potential}

 As the mean first passage time between two states increases, the length of the trajectories $\tau_s$ required to sample independent configurations becomes prohibitively large, rendering the direct calculation of the configurational entropy difference between the states computationally inefficient.
-This situation arises when the probability density for the bond distance $\rho^{+}(r)$, which is the reaction coordinate, is small in the vicinity of the transition state at $r = r_c$.
+This situation arises when the probability density for the bond distance $\rho^{+}(r)$, which is the reaction coordinate for a change in state, is small in the vicinity of the transition state at $r = r_c$.
 In the vicinity of $r_c$, $C^{+}(r) \approx 0$ and the integrand in Eq.~\eqref{eq:mfpt+}, which is proportional to $1/\rho^{+}(r)$, becomes large (see Fig.~\ref{fig:staircaseFPT}).
-The probability density $\rho^{+}(r_c)$ at the transition distance can be small either because i) in the unbonded state, the range of the bond distance allowed is broad and the configurational volume of the unbonded state is large or ii) existing non-local bonds in the initial state introduce geometrical constraints in the chain that prevent the bonding distance from being reached unless beads in the rest of the chain are placed optimally.
+The probability density $\rho^{+}(r_c)$ at the transition distance can be small either because i) in the unbonded state, the range of the bond distance allowed is broad and the configurational volume of the unbonded state is large or ii) existing nonlocal bonds in the initial state introduce geometrical constraints in the chain that prevent the bonding distance from being reached unless beads in the rest of the chain are placed optimally.
 In both situations, the low probability of exploring the reaction coordinate values in the region of the transition state results in inefficient sampling.
 For systems with continuous potentials, sampling methods such as metadynamics\cite{Laio:2002,Barducci:2008} or umbrella sampling\cite{Marsili:2006} can be used to bias the stochastic sampling to visit improbable regions of the reaction coordinate.
 However, event-driven dynamical sampling is not amenable to the introduction of continuous force fields.

-To encourage these bonds to form more readily while maintaing the discontinuous nature of the model, we can introduce modifications to the potential described in Eq.~\eqref{eq:attractivestep} to bias the calculation of the configurational entropy by reducing the required trajectory time $\tau_s$.
+To encourage these bonds to form more readily while maintaining the discontinuous nature of the model, we introduce modifications to the potential described in Eq.~\eqref{eq:attractivestep} to bias the calculation of the configurational entropy by reducing the required trajectory time $\tau_s$.
+This bias is a computational device to calculate the biased entropy and mean first passage times for the original model.
 Like an adaptive binning strategy\cite{Bornn:2013}, we subdivide the outer region of the constant energy potential to create a discontinuous potential that resembles a staircase, as in Fig.~\ref{fig:staircase}.

 To simulate dynamics in the staircase potential, we use a layer approach in which each step of the staircase defines a new state that is implemented in a separate layer.
 As a result of the restrictions to the bond distance, the mean first passage time between the staircase regions is small, and only short trajectories are required to evaluate the ratio of the relative number of states.